Last updated February 15th, 2023 by Susan Rivera

 Now in its fifth year, Tufinnovate kicked off this week in the Americas.
 To introduce the event, Tufin CEO Ruvi Kitov took the audience through the world of access and connectivity and how the pandemic has changed the landscape.

 Today’s large enterprises must find a way to not only balance security and agility, but to improve both at the same time.
-This is no easy task considering most organizations have a hybrid network and use IaaS and PaaS, not to mention the rapid adoption of Kubernetes and container-based development practices.
+This is no easy task considering most organizations have a hybrid network and use IaaS and PaaS, not to mention the rapid adoption of container-based development practices.
 Corporate networks will continue to grow in complexity, making them unmanageable.
 That is, without policy management.

 That, Ruvi says, is the foundation of Tufin’s strategy and what guides the company’s journey into the future.